 Our Work in Thailand

-In Bangkok, JRS Thailand works with urban refugees and asylum seekers, providing financial support and educational trainings.
+JRS Thailand provides educational, emergency, health, and pastoral support to refugees and asylum seekers living in both camps and urban areas.
+In Bangkok, JRS Thailand works with urban refugees and asylum seekers, providing financial support and educational training.
 Urban Refugee Project (URP) provides casework and psychosocial services.
-The casework service focuses on meeting basic needs, such as housing, food, medical care, and transport by providing financial assistance.
+The casework service focuses on meeting basic needs such as housing, food, medical care and transport by providing financial assistance.
 In addition to casework and psychosocial support, URP also offers skill building activities to refugees and asylum seekers.